January 15: Today in Royal History

 January 15, 1776 – Birth of Prince William Frederick, Duke of Gloucester, great-grandson of King George II, nephew and son-in-law of King George III, and husband of Princess Mary of the United Kingdom, at Palazzo Teodoli in Via del Corso, Rome, Italy

 William Frederick was educated at Trinity College, Cambridge and like his father, Prince William Henry, 1st Duke of Gloucester (brother of King George III), had a career in the British Army, attaining the rank of Field Marshal in 1816.
 He was an advocate for the abolition of slavery, served as President of the African Institution, and was Chancellor of the University of Cambridge.
 In 1816, 40-year-old William Frederick married his 40-year-old first cousin Princess Mary, the daughter of King George III.
-Mary and William’s marriage was childless and the couple lived at Gloucester House in Piccadilly, London and Bagshot Park, now the home of Queen Elizabeth II’s youngest child Prince Edward, Earl of Wessex.
+Mary and William’s marriage was childless.
+The couple lived at Gloucester House in Piccadilly, London and Bagshot Park, now the home of Queen Elizabeth II’s youngest child Prince Edward, Duke of Edinburgh.
 William Frederick died at the age of 58 after being ill with a fever for fifteen days.

 Unofficial Royalty: Prince William Frederick, Duke of Gloucester